Huntsville, AL 35804-2026

 Healthy and well balanced lawyers do not commit ethical violations nor do they get arrested for violating the laws they are duly sworn to up hold.
 Lawyer assistance is about promoting health and balance to improve the quality of life for all members.
 How the association addresses and supports these issues will be reflective in the manner in which our members practice their profession.
 Lawyers help individuals daily to prepare for the future, the unexpected and for other contingencies of life.
 It only makes sense that when a lawyer is in need of the same kind of assistance that similar resources are readily available.

-The committee should elect from its membership a secretary who will be responsible for a written record of its actions.
+The Director of the Alabama Lawyer Assistance Program shall ensure that a written report of its actions is recorded.
 The secretary, or a designee, should keep minutes of all meetings of the committee, or any subcommittee.
 The original of the minutes will be filed with the Alabama State Bar within 14 days after the meetings, to be made a part of the committee’s permanent file.
 The committee will divide itself into such subcommittees as may be necessary to effectively carry out its functions.
 The chairperson should appoint sub-chairs for each subcommittee.

 The Alabama State Bar, through its designated staff liaison, will assist the committee in carrying out its purpose.